jackstapleton/rdb-autoscaling/whitepaper.md

 #### Dynamic Scaling

-We could conceivably publish Cloudwatch metrics for memory usage from our RDBs and allow AWS to manage scaling out.
+We could conceivably publish memory usage statistics as Cloudwatch metrics from our RDBs and allow AWS to manage scaling out.
 If the memory across the cluster rises to a certain point the ASG will increment its `DesiredCapacity` attribute and launch a new server.

 Sending custom Cloudwatch metrics is relatively simple using either python's boto3 library or the AWS CLI.